SysKitTeam/docs-point/microsoft365-inventory/explore-your-microsoft-365-dashboard.md

 ## Power Platform

+{% hint style="info" %}
+**Please Note!** Power Platform is **now available as an add-on** purchase to your Syskit Point subscription.

+To enable the use of Power Platform for Syskit Point, [please contact us](https://www.syskit.com/contact-us/).

+{% endhint %}

-The Power Platform tile on the Syskit Point dashboard **provides an overview of your Power Platform environments**.
+The Power Platform tile on the Syskit Point dashboard **provides an overview of your Power Platform environments, apps, flows, and connections**.

 The tile on the Dashboard shows:
 * **Inventory** - which provides a quick overview of your Power Platform inventory and shows the numbers of